 Carey Olsen Starting Point Guides are intended as a general introduction and guide to different aspects of Jersey employment law.

 They are a summary of the most important issues that we come across.
-It is very much the edited highlights of those issues.
+They are very much edited highlights of those issues.
 If you would like legal advice in relation to any specific circumstances, please do give us a call.

-This Starting Point Guide addresses the fundamentals of starting a business in Jersey.
+This Starting Point Guide addresses the fundamentals of flexible working and family friendly rights under Jersey employment law.

 Jersey is the largest of the Channel Islands and is a British Crown dependency.